 Step 1: Sign into serverpilot account and click “connect to server” option

 Step 2: Enter your server or VPS public IP address, password and a SFTP password that you want to use in the future.
 Click “connect to serverpilot” option.
 Serverpilot will connect to your server and installs all the necessary softwares and utilities required to host WordPresss application.
 It will take few minutes for the process to complete.

-Step 4: In the next page, enter your domain details and select WordPress option.
-Enter the username and password you require for WordPress admin page.
+Step 4: On the next page, enter your domain details and select the WordPress option.
+Enter the username and password you require for the WordPress admin page.
 Also, select the latest PHP version.
 Click “create app” once you entered all the details.

 That’s it!
 WordPress is successfully installed on your server.
 Now, if you visit the public IP address of your VPS, you will see the default WordPress page.
 And you can access the WordPress admin page on http://<IP>/wp-admin

-If you need any help for this setup, please contact me at [email protected]
+If you need any help with this setup, please contact me at [email protected]